 - Keeping beloved pets

-- Personal care e.g. bathing, dressing, and toileting
+- Assistance with daily routines, such as bathing, dressing, and toileting

 - Meal preparation and gentle reminders to eat and stay hydrated